siv2r/bip-frost-signing/README.md

 - Lowercase variables represent integers or byte arrays.
     - The constant _p_ refers to the field size, _0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEFFFFFC2F_.
     - The constant _n_ refers to the curve order, _0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141_.
+    - The constant _num_participants_ refers to number of participants involved in the signing process, a positive non-zero integer which must be at least _min_participants_ but must not be larger than _max_participants_.
 - Uppercase variables refer to points on the curve with equation _y2 = x3 + 7_ over the integers modulo _p_.
     - _is_infinite(P)_ returns whether _P_ is the point at infinity.
     - _x(P)_ and _y(P)_ are integers in the range _0..p-1_ and refer to the X and Y coordinates of a point _P_ (assuming it is not infinity).